Decomposable Neural Symbolic Regression: Experimental Results

 The regression models $\hat{f}$ tested are assumed to be opaque functions trained to approximate the target response.
 In our experiments, we implemented $\hat{f}$ as feedforward neural networks whose architectures were tuned independently for each problem to minimize MSE, as is standard in regression tasks.
 Different problems vary in complexity, and accordingly, the number of hidden layers.
 They featured three hidden layers for problem E2, five for E1, E4, E5, and E7, and four for all other cases, with each layer containing 500 ReLU-activated nodes.
 Tuning these models is not part of SeTGAP's process, but ensures that $\hat{f}$ provides a reasonable approximation of the underlying function.
 In addition, the Multi-Set Transformer $g$, used to infer univariate skeletons, follows the design and hyperparameters established in~\cite{MultiSetSR}.
 The generated collections $\tilde{\mathbf{D}}_v$ consist of $N_S$ sets of $n=3000$ elements, with these parameters tuned in prior work.

 For SeTGAP, the hyperparameters in Algorithm~\ref{alg:univ_sk} include the beam size $n_B$ and the number of univariate skeleton candidates $n_{\text{cand}}$.
 We set $n_B = 3$ and $n_{\text{cand}} = 3$, as higher values did not yield more distinct skeletons across all problems.
-The GAs in Secs.~\ref{sec:univariate} and \ref{sec:multivariate} share the same configuration but differ in loss functions: the former maximizes Pearson correlation, while the latter minimizes MSE.
+The GAs in Secs.~\ref{sec:univariate} and \ref{sec:multivariate} share the same configuration and loss function: minimizing MSE.
 The GA runs with a population of 500 individuals and terminates when the objective function change remains below $10^{-6}$ for 30 consecutive generations.
 It uses tournament selection, binomial crossover, and generational replacement.
 Algorithm~\ref{alg:evolve} uses the number of instance expressions per candidate skeleton combination \texttt{rep} and the maximum number of generations \texttt{maxG}, with values set to $\texttt{rep} = 150$ and $\texttt{maxG}=300$.
 In addition, the initial population $\texttt{candSks}$ was generated with a maximum size $P_{max}=5000$, though none of the cases reached this limit.
 This setup was chosen for its consistent and effective optimization results across all problems.
-Please refer to Appendix~\ref{app:tuning} for more results on hyperparameter tuning.
+Please refer to Appendix~\ref{app:tuning} for additional ablation results.